maxkarnold/covid-19_twitter_bot/README.md

 1. run the scraper.py

-  a.
-You should only run every 60 seconds to avoid error.
+2. You should only run every 60 seconds to avoid error.

-  b.
-Statistics are updated by the NYT every day, but is only accurate up until the previous day.
+3. Statistics are updated by the NYT every day, but is only accurate up until the previous day.